Frequently Asked Questions About Medical Device INVIMA Regulatory Registration, Legal Representation, and Importer of Record in Colombia

-How long will it take for you (bioaccess.™) to review our documents and assemble the final dossier package to INVIMA?
+How long will it take for bioaccess.™ to review our documents and assemble the final dossier package to INVIMA?

 Generally, we will take about 30-45 days.
 The time will depend on whether you have all the technical and legal documents ready for us to review or not.
 You will need to notarize and apostille some legal documents and ship them to us by courier; this may delay the review and assembly process.

-Can my company start selling in Colombia as soon as INVIMA receives a submission for medical device approval?
+Can my company start selling in Colombia as soon as INVIMA receives our application submission for medical device registration?